July 8 – 15, 2018

 - 120 writers attend

-Tuition is $1,150, which includes five evening meals.
+Tuition is $1,200, which includes six evening meals.
 Please Note: Tuition does not include housing costs.
 Housing and Meals.
 See Fees & Deadlines, below.
 Financial aid is available.
 Admissions are based on submitted manuscripts.

 Application Deadline: March 28, 2018